CLR-MO/standard-coding/README.md

 ### Table Naming
-It is assumed a table contains many records, so `user` and not `users`.
+It is assumed a table contains many records, so pluralization is not necesary.
+Ex: `user` and not `users`.
 Instead, plural form is used to indicate possession.  `users_group` indicates a map between a user and a group, and `user_group` indicates a group in the `user` context.
 So, if a user potentially had many types, we would have
 -	`users_type` to list all the types a particular user had
 -	`user_type` to list the potential types any user could have